niess/calzone/docs/source/api.rst

    .. automethod:: delete

-      The volume to remove is identified by its absolute *pathname*.
-For instance, the following deletes the :python:`"Detector"` volume nested inside the root :python:`"Environment"` one.
+      The volume to remove is identified by its absolute :ref:`pathname
+      <pathname>`.
+For instance, the following deletes the :python:`"Detector"`
+      volume nested inside the root :python:`"Environment"` one.

       >>> builder.delete("Environment.Detector")

    .. automethod:: modify

-      The volume to modify is identified by its absolute *pathname*.
-The other arguments specify replacement values, if not :python:`None`.
-See the :doc:`geometry description <geometry>` section for the meaning of each argument.
-For instance, the following enables the sampling of energy deposits in the root :python:`"Environment"` volume.
+      The volume to modify is identified by its absolute :ref:`pathname
+      <pathname>`.
+The other arguments specify replacement values, if not
+      :python:`None`.
+See :numref:`tab-volume-items` for the meaning of arguments.
+For instance, the following changes the *material* of the root :python:`"Environment"` volume.

-      >>> builder.modify("Environment", sensitive=True)
+      >>> builder.modify("Environment", material="G4_WATER")

+   .. automethod:: move

+      *Source* and *destination* volumes are identified by their absolute :ref:`pathnames <pathname>`.
+For instance, the following renames the :python:`"Detector"` volume,

+      >>> builder.move("Environment.Detector", "Environment.Scintillator")

+      .. note:: the root volume cannot be moved, nor replaced with this method.

    .. automethod:: place